 External switches are not used in an EtherCAT network.
-Instead, each EtherCAT device embeds a switch.
+Instead, each device embeds a switch.
 Each device has two RJ45 ports.
 One RJ45 is connected to the previous node in the network and one is connected to the next node.

 Somewhat unique to Ethernet is the EtherCAT concept of self-terminating networks.
 Any node that does not detect a next node in the string automatically terminates the network at that point.
-Terminating nodes copy messages from the Master’s transmit path to the Masters receive path.
+Terminating nodes copy messages from the master’s transmit path to the masters receive path.

-EtherCAT networks can be wired in a ring if the Master has two Ethernet ports.
+EtherCAT networks can be wired in a ring if the master has two Ethernet ports.
 Networks wired in a ring provide a measure of redundancy.
 Cable breaks anywhere in the ring are closed by the ports upstream and downstream of the break.
-The Master can detect the break and send messages out to both of the new sub-segments.
+The master can detect the break and send messages out to both of the new sub-segments.

-Because of this self-terminating feature, EtherCAT networks can be wired using several different topologies including star, line, or tree.
+Because of this self-terminating feature, EtherCAT networks can be wired using several different topologies including star, line or tree.

 How a network represents data is a fundamental characteristic of a network.
 It is a distinguishing factor that should be the first question on the mind of anyone seriously investigating a network technology.

 The Ethernet application layer with the least sophisticated data representation is Modbus TCP.
 Like it’s serial cousin, all Modbus TCP devices represent data as either 16-bit unsigned registers or coils.
 There are input and output versions of each.
 Unfortunately, there is little standardization or commonality in Modbus devices.
-Each manufacturer develops their own unique Modbus Register map.
+Each manufacturer develops their own unique Modbus register map.

 Profinet IO uses a similar data representation to Profibus.
 Each device looks like an I/O rack.
 There is a rack designator, a slot, a channel and a point.

 EtherCAT uses a very simple data representation, sort of like Modbus.
-There is a data space, a huge data space, and each device is allocated a part of that data space.
+There is a huge data space, and each device is allocated a part of that data space.
 As messages are transmitted through the network, they map their portion of the data space to the data in the Ethernet message.

 The EtherCAT frame starts with a standard header.
 The first integer is a length identifier.
 This bit tells the nodes how long the EtherCAT portion of the frame will be.
-Length is especially important in an EtherCAT frame; the length varies with the number of message bytes and nodes just like more train cars of product makes the train longer.
+Length is especially important in an EtherCAT frame; the length varies with the number of message bytes and nodes, just like more train cars of product makes the train longer.

-The second portion of the EtherCAT header is a reserved bit, which is followed by a type integer.
+The second portion of the header is a reserved bit, which is followed by a type integer.
 The type integer defines the type of message, ensuring correct interpretation.

 After the header, the Ether CAT frame contains Process Data Objects, or PDOs.
 The PDOs correspond to the number of nodes and messages within the frame.
 Each PDO contains data for a node, the product inside the boxcar.
 The PDOs are also individually addressed, telling the nodes which PDOs to take.

 The final portion of an EtherCAT frame is the working counter.
 This number works much the same way a frame check sequence works.
-The working counter is dependant on the content of the EtherCAT frame.
+The working counter is dependent on the content of the EtherCAT frame.
 By ensuring the working counter is correct, each node can ensure it receives the entirety of the frame.

 Second, EtherCAT networks can be slowed if necessary.
-Some computers may have difficulty handling the increased quantity of cycles and decreased cycle times optimized EtherCAT can offer.
+Some computers may have difficulty handling the increased quantity of cycles and decreased cycle times that an optimized EtherCAT can offer.
 The network can be configured for the computer, however, to allow the greatest speed these computers can operate under.

 EtherCAT has built-in redundancy that compensates for potential breaks in wiring.
 When a line is broken, the network can detect a break.
 The EtherCAT frame can travel to the end of the network and, because messages travel back over the same path in reverse, the frame reverses and travels back to the master.
-In this way, all EtherCAT networks can act as though they’re in a ring topology.
+In this way, all networks can act as though they’re in a ring topology.
 Configuring an EtherCAT network in a ring topology, then, adds another level of redundancy.

 The mechanism is possible because of the timestamps each node includes in the EtherCAT frame.
 Each node attaches a time stamp to the EtherCAT frame twice.
 First, the slave node adds a timestamp when receiving the message as it is sent through the network.
 Then, when the frame returns back through the nodes, each slave adds another time stamp.
 The master receives the frame with two time stamps per slave.

 With the time information, the master can calculate the delay for each node.
 The master repeats the calculation for every frame it sends.
 As the network operates, the enormous sample size means the master has incredibly accurate data.
-The inherent ring topology creates an incredibly efficient clock mechanism that increased in accuracy with every message.
+The inherent ring topology creates an incredibly efficient clock mechanism that increases accuracy with every message.

 EtherCAT is a very high performance, easy to deploy, open application layer protocol for Ethernet applications.
 Its synchronization capabilities and full bandwidth utilization are very attractive for motion applications where synchronizing large numbers of drives is required.
-It saves installation expense by eliminating both Ethernet start topology and all switches routers and hubs.
-EtherCAT fits will in the spectrum of Ethernet application layers where performance, topology and overall deployment cost are driving factors.
+It saves installation expense by eliminating both Ethernet start topology and all switches, routers and hubs.
+EtherCAT fits well in the spectrum of Ethernet application layers where performance, topology and overall deployment cost are driving factors.